Date: 13-Mar-2010

 Colour # R: G: B:

 The variation amount (e.g., the amount of red added) starts off at 20% (or 20° for hue) but can be changed.
-RGB variations of multiples of 20% (20%, 40%, 60% or 80%) of a "browser-safe" colour will always produce other "safe" colours.

 Note that additive RGB variations tend to produce lighter colours whilst subtractive RGB variations produce darker colours.